Jesus was born in Bethlehem. The word Bethlehem means “house of bread.”

 Many Lose Their Faith Including Judas

 When did Judas lose his faith?
 Some say it was right before Judas went to betray Jesus for thirty pieces of silver.
-But truth be told, it was about a year before in the fishing village of Capernaum on the Sea of Galilee.
-This was the occasion of the miracle discussed above of the feeding of the 5,000 and Jesus’ discourse on him being the bread of life that came down from heaven.
+But truth be told, it was about a year ago in the fishing village of Capernaum on the Sea of Galilee.
+This was the occasion of the miracle discussed above, the feeding of the 5,000.
+And, Jesus’ discourse on him being the bread of life that came down from heaven.

 “Lord, to whom shall we go?
 You have the words of eternal life; and we have believed, and have come to know, that you are the Holy One of God.”-John 6:68-69

 Because of the beauty of Peter’s words, we often overlook the following words of Jesus in this same passage which are equally poignant.
 Listen to these remarkable words: